-They key is to consider all components when verifying identity.
-Find out why a remote document-first approach produces reliable results here.
+The key is to consider all components when verifying identity.
+Find out why a remote document-first approach produces reliable results on our identity verification page.

 For a comprehensive overview of digital identity, take a look at our Guide to digital identity verification: the technology and trends.